salepape/solar-system-simulation/README.md

 To run the executable, go to <i>OpenGLProject/Output/Release/[OS architecture]</i>, and double-click on `OpenGLProject.exe`.

 An Assimp DLL should be located in the same folder as the executable to run.
-If, for some reason, you don't, double-check you got the latest version of the remote Git Repository.
+If not, double-check you got the latest version of the remote Git Repository.

 ### For developers